 Even after U.S. citizenship was granted for Puerto Rico in 1917, the U.S. Supreme Court and Congress have not extended the U.S. Constitution to Puerto Rico, as our nation historically has done for every other territory with a U.S. citizen population.
 In contrast, since Puerto Rico adopted a constitution in 1952, every U.S. President has supported the right of Puerto Rico to end limited self-government under the current territorial status in favor of full democracy through statehood or nationhood.

-Recognizing that Congress and the Federal Courts had deviated from sound historical territorial policy under the Constitution, President Reagan was the first U.S. President to advocate statehood for Puerto Rico.
-Reagan believed the current system of less than fully democratic government called “commonwealth” left millions of U.S. citizens in the territory in a “historically unnatural” status, and that statehood was the political status solution most consistent with U.S. national interests.
+Recognizing that Congress and the federal courts had deviated from sound historical territorial policy under the Constitution, President Ford was the first U.S. President to advocate statehood for Puerto Rico.
+President Reagan believed that the current system of less than fully democratic government euphemistically called “commonwealth” left millions of U.S. citizens in the territory in a “historically unnatural” status.
+He also believed that statehood was the political status solution most consistent with U.S. national interests.

-In 1989, during his first address to Congress, President Bush told the nation he also favored statehood, and periodic votes until the present temporary territory status and “commonwealth” system of territorial government ended in favor of statehood or nationhood.
-Since then President Clinton established and both of his successors, President Bush and Obama, have appointed the members of The President’s Task Force on Puerto Rico’s Status.
+In his first address to Congress, President Bush told the nation he also favored statehood, and periodic votes until the present temporary territory status and “commonwealth” system of territorial government ended in favor of statehood or nationhood.
+Since then President Clinton established and his successors President Bush and Obama appointed the members of The President’s Task Force on Puerto Rico’s Status.
 Historic reports by the White House that have been prepared by the PTPRS have done more to define the legal, political, historical and constitutional roadmap to status resolution than any act or Congress or ruling by the U.S. Supreme Court.

-As a result long standing ambiguities and misrepresentations were dispelled, making it possible for a plebiscite on legally valid status options to be held in Puerto Rico on November 6th, 2012.
+A plebiscite on legally valid status options was held in Puerto Rico on November 6th, 2012.
 54 percent of the respondents voted against Puerto Rico continuing in its present form of territorial status (Commonwealth), and 61 percent preferred moving towards statehood rather than independence or a sovereign free associated state.
-So the will of the people of Puerto Rico is known.
+In every status vote since then, statehood has won again.
+The will of the people of Puerto Rico is known.

-The power to grant statehood, lies with Congress.
-But 200,000 citizens from Puerto Rico have served in the armed forces, and proportional to its population we have suffered more casualties than any state in the union, but so far that has not moved Congress to create a federal policy and legal mechanism to resolve the status question.
+The power to grant statehood lies with Congress.
+But 200,000 citizens from Puerto Rico have served in the armed forces, and proportional to its population we have suffered more casualties than any state in the union.
+Nonetheless, so far that has not moved Congress to create a federal policy and legal mechanism to resolve the status question.

-If ever there was a cause for Congress to rally behind, it should be to distribute political rights to nearly 3.7 million American citizens who are denied the opportunity to participate in the political body that enacts the supreme law they must follow.
-Until that happens, the 2012 vote suggests clearly that most citizens in Puerto Rico will hope the President will continue taking the lead in seeking Congressional action.
+If ever there was a cause for Congress to rally behind, it should be to distribute political rights to nearly 3.2 million American citizens who are denied the opportunity to participate in the political body that enacts the supreme law they must follow.
+Until that happens, the 21st century status votes suggest that most citizens in Puerto Rico will hope the president will take the lead in seeking Congressional action.

 Ultimately all three branches of the Federal Government must act together to redeem the promise of the Constitution and what it means to all citizens, including those in Puerto Rico.
-Until then, on President’s Day we will remember the special meaning of the holiday for Puerto Rico, because every President since Eisenhower has upheld the Constitution for U.S. citizens in Puerto Rico to the full extent possible, while Congress and the Courts have relied on the flawed doctrine that the Constitution does not even apply of its own force.
+Until then, on President’s Day we will remember the special meaning of the holiday for Puerto Rico, because every president since Eisenhower has upheld the Constitution for U.S. citizens in Puerto Rico to the full extent possible, while Congress and the courts have relied on the flawed doctrine that the Constitution does not even apply in Puerto Rico.

 Categories: